 1/2 cup mirin

 Gather the ingredients.

-In the top of a double boiler set over low heat, whisk together 2 cups white miso, 1/2 cup light brown sugar, 1/2 cup sake, and 1/2 cup mirin and cook for about 20 minutes until sugar crystals dissolve and mixture has reduced by almost half.
+In the top of a double boiler set over low heat, whisk together miso, brown sugar, sake, and mirin.
+Cook for about 20 minutes until sugar crystals dissolve and mixture has reduced by almost half.
 Stir often.

-Remove from heat, remove the top of double boiler to a trivet, and let cool to room temperature.
+Remove from heat, remove top of double boiler to a trivet, and let cool to room temperature before using.

 Marinate fish or poultry in mixture in a sealed heavy-duty zip-top bag (squeeze out all the air) for at least 2 hours.
 Remove fish or poultry from marinade and bake or broil to desired doneness.